redhillaviation/redhillaviation.github.io/hire.md

 <div class='examples-title'>Examples</div>

-The table below shows the calculated hourly cost depending on the number of hours you fly a month.
+The table below shows the calculated hourly cost depending on the number of hours you fly a month, and factors in the frequent flier fee of £75.00 per month.

 <table class="prices-table frequent-flier-example">
     <thead>